 Ladies – look for breezy dresses, ideally made from silk or other natural, breathable fibers.
 Megan Clark, owner of Seattle-based Clutch Events, likes trending summer colors, such as peach, turquoise and neons.
 She also recommends going with a cute, casual updo to keep your hair off your neck.

 As for the fellas, “make sure to wear a fresh, crisp shirt under your suit in case you need to shed your jacket during the ceremony,” Clark says.
 Cotton suits (try khaki, light gray or seersucker) will be the most comfortable.
-Men also can bring a handkerchief to stylishly wipe their brow, says Wendy Wyne, founder of Fête Studio, Richmond, Va.
+Men also can bring a handkerchief to stylishly wipe their brow, says Wendy Wyne, founder of Fête Studio in Richmond, Virginia.

 Do consider your makeup

 Wyne advises using beauty products that will stand up to the elements, like humidity-resistant hair products, waterproof eyeliner and mascara, and a primer to keep your makeup from melting.
 And don’t forget to carry blotting papers in your clutch.

 You can burn in less than 15 minutes, which will make it less fun to do everything from pose in pictures to indulge at the bar.

 Down extra water from start to finish, Clark says.
 It will help keep you cool and prevent dehydration, which is sped up by consuming alcohol in hot weather.